xiix0/scam/README.md

-Try to get all of your posthumous medals in advance.
+You are deeply attached to your friends and acquaintances.